Click a flag for an approximate translation.

 We are not aware of publicly available examples of education anti-corruption strategies.
 Tell us if you know of any at email@example.com.

-There are no transnational anti-corruption initiatives that we are aware of in school education.
+There appear to be few transnational anti-corruption initiatives in school education.
 There are, nonetheless, calls for such initiative, such as Why we have to reimagine education to fight corruption, by the NGO Accountability Lab 2017.
 There is one organisation that has a group dedicated to good governance and integrity in education, the International Institute for Educational Planning at UNESCO in Paris, in place since 2001.

 IIEP-UNESCO provides support to countries that are in the process of launching public expenditure tracking surveys, report cards, and audits, or who are conducting an integrity assessment of their education sector.
 They also carry out research projects and activities to document successful strategies to promote transparency and accountability in a variety of educational planning/management domains.
 The IIEP Ethics and Corruption in Education Programme develops an understanding of how to reshape educational planning by considering transparency and accountability concerns.
 They have a comprehensive web-based resource platform, ETICO, with various resources on the issue of ethics and corruption in education, including higher education.
 For example, in Addressing Plagiarism.

 They suggest six different categories of reform measures, from Poisson (2010):